Couderay, Wisconsin

 Couderay is a village in Sawyer County, Wisconsin, United States, along the Couderay River.
 The population was 81 at the 2020 census.
 The village is located within the Town of Couderay.

+History

+The name Couderay is a truncated name of French origin denoting the term "short ears" (courtes oreilles) in connection with those of the Ojibwa people.
+French explorers and French-Canadian trappers who roamed the northern part of French Louisiana and the Great Lakes at the time of New France created this name.

+Logging of the pine along the Couderay River and its tributaries began in the 1800s.
+In those early years, logs were driven down the river to the Chippewa, and eventually to Chippewa Falls, Eau Claire, and beyond to be sawed.
+In 1902 Levi Felton and P.M.
+Parker built a sawmill on Eddy Creek, on the east side of what would become Couderay.
+The following year the Omaha Railroad built its track through Couderay, providing a means to haul the sawed lumber to markets.

+A little mill-town grew up around the depot and mills.
+In boom years the mills employed 150, and the town had general stores, billiard and soft drink halls, a restaurant, a barber, a potato warehouse, a four-room two-story primary school, a Presbyterian church and a Catholic church.

-Couderay is home to Al Capone's northwoods hideaway, a tourist site called "The Hideout."
+In the 1920s and 1930s Chicago gangster Al Capone had a home on a private lake five miles north of Couderay - now a tourist site called "The Hideout."
 The Hideout was purchased in the spring of 2010 by the Lac Courte Oreilles Indian Tribe after bankruptcy hearings for the previous owners.

-Name origin

-Couderay is a truncated name of French origin denoting the term "short ears" (courtes oreilles) in connection with those of the Ojibwa people.
-French explorers and French-Canadian trappers who roamed the northern part of French Louisiana and the Great Lakes at the time of New France created this name.
+The mills have long since closed, many people moved out, and the railroad line was finally abandoned in 1965, then converted to the Tuscobia State Trail.
+It now runs through town parallel to highway 27/70, with tourists occasionally stopping.

 Geography

 According to the United States Census Bureau, the village has a total area of 0.98 sqmi, of which 0.96 sqmi is land and 0.02 sqmi is water.